The Investor's Refi Playbook: The 'Slow BRRRR' & Scaling in a High-Rate World

 Why Classic BRRRR Breaks at 6.5%

-Classic BRRRR assumed you'd buy, rehab, rent, refinance, and repeat — fast.
-The whole strategy was built for a world where money was cheap.
-When you could refi at 3–4%, the math was easy.
-The refi pulled your cash out, and your payment stayed low enough that DSCR (debt service coverage ratio) sailed through.
-Lenders loved it.
-You recycled capital every 6–9 months.
+Classic BRRRR was built for a world where money was cheap.
+At 3-4% refi rates, the math was easy: pull your cash out, keep payments low, and DSCR sailed through.
+You recycled capital every 6-9 months.

-Your cash-flow gets crushed.
-DSCR drops below 1.25, and suddenly lenders say no. The whole "refi and repeat" engine stalls.
+Your cash flow gets crushed.
+DSCR drops below 1.25, and lenders say no. The "refi and repeat" engine stalls.

 The "Slow BRRRR" Adaptation

-So we adapt.
-The "Slow BRRRR" extends the seasoning-period from 6–9 months to 12–18 months.
+The fix isn't a new strategy — it's the same strategy with a longer runway.
+The "Slow BRRRR" extends the seasoning period from 6-9 months to 12-18 months.
 You're not rushing the refi.
-You're letting rent stabilize, maybe doing a small rent bump after year one, and building a track record lenders can underwrite.
+You're letting rent stabilize, doing a small rent bump after year one, and building a track record lenders can underwrite.

 Rate Buydowns and DSCR Math